hasyimibhar/enigma/README.md

 # Enigma Machine in Go

-The Enigma Machine implemented in Go for learning purposes.
+The Enigma Machine implemented in Go as [`cipher.Block`](https://golang.org/pkg/crypto/cipher/#Block) for learning purposes.
+Obviously, don't use this in production.

 ## Mathematical Analysis